How to Self-Host Your Blogs with WordPress.org

 WordPress.org is the self-installed, self-hosted software version of WordPress you install on a web server that you have set up on a domain you have registered.
 Unless you own your own web server, you need to lease one.
 Leasing space on a web server is web hosting, and unless you know someone who knows someone, hosting generally isn’t free.

 That said, web hosting doesn’t cost a whole lot, either.
-You can usually obtain a good web hosting service for $5 to $10 per month.
+You can usually obtain a good, basic web hosting service for anywhere from $10 to $15 per month.
 However, you need to make sure that any web host you choose to work with has the required software installed on the web server.
 The recommended minimum software requirements for WordPress include

 MySQL version 5.0 or greater